On {\L}ojasiewicz Ideals and Flatness for Zero Sets with Infinite Tangential Geometry: Preliminaries on ojasiewicz Ideals

 \begin{defn} A finitely generated ideal $I = (f_1, \ldots, f_k)\mathcal{E}^\infty(\Omega)$ is said to be a {\L}ojasiewicz ideal if there exists $g \in I$ that satisfies the {\L}ojasiewicz inequality with respect to

 \end{defn}

 \begin{rem} In this case, for any system of generators $g_1,\ldots,g_p$ of $I$, the functions $\sum\limits_{j=1}^p g_j^2$ and $\sum\limits_{j=1}^p |g_j|$ both satisfy the {\L}ojasiewicz inequality with respect to $Z(I)$. \end{rem} It should be noted that the property of an ideal to be {\L}ojasiewicz is a local one: if an ideal is {\L}ojasiewicz on an open set $U$, then the induced ideal on any smaller open subset is also {\L}ojasiewicz.\\ Any analytic ideal is {\L}ojasiewicz, as this follows from the fundamental {\L}ojasiewicz inequality for analytic functions \cite{Lojasiewicz1965}.
 Moreover, any finitely generated ideal that is closed in $\mathcal{E}^\infty(\Omega)$ is also a {\L}ojasiewicz ideal, see Corollary 4.4, Ch V, \cite{Tougeron1972}.
 Indeed, by Whitney's spectral theorem, a smooth function belongs to a closed finitely generated ideal $I=(f_1,\ldots,f_k)$ if and only if, for every point $x\in\Omega$, its Taylor expansion at $x$ lies in the ideal generated by the Taylor expansions $T_x f_1,\ldots,T_x f_k$ in the formal power series algebra $\mathbb{R}[[X-x]]$.
 However, it should be emphasized that there exist {\L}ojasiewicz ideals which are not closed, in dimension $n >1$, see Examples 4.8, Ch V, \cite{Tougeron1972}.
+In dimension one, closed finitely generated ideals are exactly the finitely generated Łojasiewicz ideals.
+We include a proof of this equivalence in section 7.